jadenbertino/fal-bundle-manager/docs/types.md

 This document defines the core data types used throughout the fal-bundles system, referenced by both API and CLI operations.

+## Scope

+**Include in this file:**
+- Core domain primitives (e.g., `Blob`, `BundleSummary`, `BundleManifest`)
+- Shared data structures used across multiple endpoints
+- Common types referenced by both API and CLI

+**Do NOT include in this file:**
+- Request/response schemas for specific API endpoints (define these inline in `docs/api/*.md`)
+- Endpoint-specific types that are only used in one place
+- Transient or implementation-specific types

+Request and response schemas should be defined directly within their respective API documentation files to keep endpoint contracts self-contained.

 ## Blob

 Represents a file with its content hash and metadata.